 Note about textbooks: The 3 primary textbooks are part of a 5-volume set called The Ethnographer's Toolkit, 2nd edition series.
 I have made them available through the library course page, but several are single-user access which means only one person may access them at a time.
-I recommend you purchase them from the UNT bookstore.
+I recommend you purchase them from the UNT bookstore - or read them online through 5031 Course Guide.
 If you find them cheaper online, make sure to buy the 2nd editions.
 The 1st edition series was published in 1999.
 Some of the books in the 1st edition series are a different from the 2nd edition series.
 It can get confusing if you are trying to work from the 1st edition series.
 The H. Bernard Russell is available on Amazon or Alibris for around \$50 and is an excellent reference book.
 The Emerson, Fretz, and Shaw is also available on Amazon or Alibris for next to nothing.